View Announcements by Category:

 Funeral Services:

-Friends are encouraged to support Tom’s family by sharing memories on his Tribute Page at www.prayfuneral.com.
-Funeral services were Thursday, September 14, 2023, 11:00 a.m. at Pray Funeral Home in Charlotte with Pastor Sean Esterline officiating.
-The funeral was webcast so you may watch it from any computer, smartphone, or mobile device that has internet access.
-Go to www.prayfuneral.com, click on Tom’s tribute, then click on Photos and Videos from your computer (or Media from your smart phone).
-If desired, the family suggests memorial contributions to Charlotte Future Farmers of America.
+Friends are encouraged to support Edna’s family by attending services or sharing memories on her Tribute Page at www.prayfuneral.com.
+Funeral services were Friday, August 23, 2024, at 11:00 a.m. at St. Mary Catholic Church in Charlotte with Rev. Fr.
+Dwight Ezop officiating.
+Visitation was held just prior to the service at the church from 10-11:00 a.m.
+Interment will follow at Maple Hill Cemetery in Charlotte.
+The funeral will be webcast so you may watch it from any computer, smartphone, or mobile device that has internet access.
+Go to www.prayfuneral.com, click on Edna’s tribute, then click on Photos and Videos from your computer (or Media from your smart phone).
+If desired, the family suggests memorial contributions to the Charlotte Community Library.
 The family is in the care of Pray Funeral Home, Charlotte.

 Read More